Kaosarat-Aina/Yoruba-learner-speech-corpus/README.md

   * Segmentals: Challenging consonants ([ɡb], [kp], [p]) and ATR vowel contrasts.
   * Syntax: Diverse structures including questions and imperatives.

 * Expert Annotation: Three trained native Yoruba phoneticians provide binary accuracy values (0-1) and specific diagnostic transcriptions across phoneme, tone, and insertion layers.
+This expert phonetic diagnostics using a Target vs. Realized mapping allows the corpus to move beyond binary error detection to capture precise pitch deviations and phonetic substitutions.

 * For a deep dive into our sampling strategy, phonetic targets, and technical specs, see the [YLSC_Corpus_Design](./docs/YLSC_Corpus_Design_and_Methodology.pdf).